What is an Ombudsman?

 • Promotes resident-directed care

-• Informs government agencies and the public about the interest and needs of residents
+• Informs government agencies and the public about the interests and needs of residents

-You can!
 Volunteers need to be over 18 and living in Tarrant County.
 We provide the training and any support you might need after you become certified.
+Fill out the brief form below and someone will be in touch.

-The Area Agency on Aging receives funding from the Texas Health and Human Services
+The Area Agency on Aging receives funding from Texas Health and Human Services